On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Botnet Traffic Detection

 \subsection{{Results -- RQ3 (Properties)}}

-Our RQ1 results demonstrate that feature space hardening (PGD) and problem space hardening (FENCE) yield similar robustness against problem space attacks.
+Our RQ1 results demonstrate that unrealistic hardening (PGD) and realistic hardening (FENCE) yield similar robustness against problem space attacks.
 Based on our findings in the text classification case, we hypothesize that both attacks explore the same search space, and that real botnets lie close to this explored vulnerable space.